Houthi drones hit two Aramco plants, Saudis say fires contained

 The violence is complicating U.N.-led peace efforts to ease tensions between the Houthis and Saudi Arabia to pave the way for political talks to end the war, which has killed tens of thousands of people and pushed millions to the brink of famine.

+The Western-backed coalition intervened in Yemen to try to restore the internationally recognized government ousted from power in the capital Sanaa by the Houthis in late 2014.

 The Yemen conflict is widely seen as a proxy war between Saudi Arabia and Iran.
+The Houthis deny being puppets of Tehran and say they are fighting a corrupt system.

-Reporting by Ahmed Tolba in Cairo, Rania El Gamal and Tuqa Khalid in Dubai and Stephen Kalin in Riyadh; Editing by Richard Borsuk and Mark Potter
+Reporting by Stephen Kalin and Rania El Gamal; Additional reporting by Ahmed Tolba in Cairo, Tuqa Khalid in Dubai and Reuters team in Yemen; Editing by Richard Borsuk and Mark Potter